theobald-software/helpcenter.theobald-software.github.io/includes/newsfeed/xtract-for-alteryx-news.md

     ---

-    Looking for something? <br>Try the search bar, our new Theo chatbot or browse our [user documentation](documentation/introduction.md).
+    Looking for something? <br>Try the search bar, browse our [user documentation](documentation/introduction.md) or take a look at our [knowledge base](knowledge-base/index.md).

     ---